Aris B.C.: 2005–06 season

-Aris finished the regular season of the Greek Basket League in 4th place, with a 15–11 win–loss record.
+Aris finished the regular season of the Greek Basketball League in 4th place, with a 15–11 win–loss record.
 Aris lost to Panathinikos during the play-off semifinals, and had to face Maroussi in a best-of-five series, for third place.
 With the series tied at 2–2, Aris went on to beat Maroussi, 59–63, in a dramatic game 5 in Athens.
 This earned Aris a return to the EuroLeague, after a 14-year absence, to the delight of its fans.

 Although Aris was eliminated from the Greek Cup, they managed to reach the ULEB Cup (now called EuroCup) final game, which was held at the Spiroudome in Charleroi, Belgium.
 Aris proceeded from the group phase to the Top 16 stage, where the team eliminated fellow Greek club Panionios, in a two-game series.
 Aris won the first game in the series, by a score of 72–70, in Athens.
 In the second game at Alexandreio, Aris defeated Panionios, 112–105, in double overtime.
 Aris then eliminated the French Pro A League club ASVEL, with two victories, by scores of 67–60 and 77–67.

 In the semifinals, Aris then faced Hemofarm, in a repeat of the semifinal of the 2003 Champion's Cup.
 Aris lost by a score of 74–71, in the game in Serbia, and needed a late victory in the game in Thessaloniki to make it to the final against Dynamo Moscow.
 On 11 April, Dynamo Moscow defeated Aris, 73–60, in the final, and won the ULEB Cup (EuroCup) championship.

 2006–07 season

-Aris performed outstandingly during the 2006–07 season of the Greek Basket League, finishing the regular season in second place, with a 21–5 win–loss record.
+Aris performed outstandingly during the 2006–07 season of the Greek Basketball League, finishing the regular season in second place, with a 21–5 win–loss record.
 Although this gave Aris a home court-advantage in the Best-of-five playoff semifinal against Olympiacos, Aris lost game five by a score of 75–83, and had to face Panionios in the 3rd place series, and a chance at a renewed EuroLeague berth.
 Aris defeated Panionios 73–60 in game five, securing their second consecutive EuroLeague appearance.

 The 2006–07 season also marked the return of Aris to the EuroLeague, for the first time since the 1991–92 season, a 15-year absence.
 Aris was placed in Group C, along with CSKA Moscow, FC Barcelona, Benetton Treviso, Pau Orthez, Eldo Napoli, Fenerbahçe, and Žalgiris Kaunas.
 With a 6–8 win–loss record, Aris managed to clinch 5th place in the group, and thus qualify to the Top 16.
 Aris was then placed in Group D, alongside Unicaja Málaga, Dynamo Moscow, and Benetton Treviso.
 Aris was eliminated from the competition, only managing a 1–5 win–loss record in the Top 16, and finishing at the bottom of the group.